The photo is sourced from the EDB press service

 The focus of attention will be the water and energy complex, including in Central Asia, and renewable energy sources.

-The project is being created with the aim of supporting research and development in green technologies in the energy sector and to facilitate the broadening of energy cooperation within the Eurasian Economic Union (EAEU).
+The project is being created with the aim of supporting research and development in clean technologies in the energy sector and to facilitate the broadening of energy cooperation within the Eurasian Economic Union (EAEU).

 Both world-wide experts and leading specialists and scientists in the energy industry are involved in preparing the report.
 Young academics from leading educational institutions will also be given the opportunity to take part and offer a fresh view on matters.